garethjohnsdesign/nhsfirststep.com/index.md

 position: 0
 image: "/assets/img/og-image.png"
 hero-image: "/uploads/couple.jpg"
-find-header-text: "### Find details on how to contact your \x03local maternity unit [here](#how)"
+find-header-text: "### Find details on how to contact your local maternity unit [here](#how)"
 find-subheader-text: The NHS recommends you contact your local maternity unit as soon as you find out you are pregnant.
 why-image: "/uploads/anna.jpg"
-why-header: "Why make\x03 contact early?"
+why-header: "Why make contact early?"
 why-text: "Contacting your local maternity unit as soon as you find out you are pregnant will ensure you are offered all available services during your pregnancy.
 You will also receive the most up-to-date information, reassurance and mutual support at